grahamhagenah/portfolio-2022/readme.md

 # Making changes to the site content

-After making changes to the site content, from the Gatsby directory run the command:
+After making changes to the site content, from the Gatsby directory run the command: (is this actually needed?)

 `npm run build`